rjvisuals26-svg/README.md/README.md

 ## About Me

-I'm a **Full Stack Developer** with expertise in building scalable web applications and immersive 3D web experiences.
-Based in **Pakistan**, I specialize in crafting high-performance frontends with **React** and **Three.js** while architecting robust backend systems.
+I'm **Rukhsar Jabeen**, a **Full-Stack Developer** passionate about building scalable applications with aesthetic user interfaces.
+Based in **Pakistan**, I combine technical expertise with a creative design perspective to deliver exceptional digital experiences.

 My focus areas include:
-- **3D Web Development** – Creating interactive visualizations with GLSL shaders and Three.js
+- **Full-Stack Development** – Building end-to-end applications using React, Node.js, and MySQL
-- **Modern Frontend Architecture** – Building responsive, accessible interfaces with React and TypeScript
+- **Scalable Architecture** – Designing systems that grow with your business needs
-- **Full Stack Solutions** – End-to-end development from database design to production deployment
+- **Aesthetic UI Design** – Creating beautiful, user-centered interfaces that users love
-- **Performance Optimization** – Ensuring seamless user experiences at scale
+- **Performance Optimization** – Ensuring fast, responsive applications at scale

-**Philosophy:** Code should be clean, maintainable, and delightful to use.
+**Philosophy:** Technology should be both powerful and beautiful.
+Great code deserves great design.

 ---